RESISTANCE WITHIN THE MUSEUM FAUNA

 When we use animals as metaphors, they lose their physical form in this world, their sounds and their stories disappear when turned into extras in the lives of humans.
 They “lose their fur, the curve of their spine, the spines of their tongue” (Pattinson, 2017, p.
 96) and according to Danielle Sands “we are responsible for rewriting anthropocentric histories” (2019, p.
 95) if we want to create “alternative cross-species futures” (ibid) that are less violent towards non-human animals.
 This is the reason why, instead of being seen as representation for human affairs and emotions, each painted individual that is investigated in this research project, is treated as a once breathing individual with emotions, history and agency since an individual of another species is not “merely a concept or a metaphor but, instead, a real, living and embodied person who requires our respect, support and solidarity” (Pedersen & Stanescu, 2014, p.
 263).

-understood as an ability to express and act upon desires and wills as well as being an effective agent towards one’s own oppression (adapted from Isaac, 2002, p.129), this means that one of the critical points of this research is to extend the notion of agency towards other species.
+In this research project agency should be seen through the lens of critical animal studies and understood as an ability to express and act upon desires and wills as well as being an effective agent towards one’s own oppression (adapted from Isaac, 2002, p.129), this means that one of the critical points of this research is to extend the notion of agency towards other species.
 When agency transgress human exceptionalism, a space is created for the interpretation of non-human animal body language, facts, and histories that points to acts of resistance already present in history.
 It is when opening up to non-human animals as agents and the refusal of symbolic readings of their portrayed bodies, together with the embracing of anthropomorphism, when addressing the ground, chopped and torn individuals of the fauna of the art museum, that it becomes possible to imagine narratives that put forth a multitude of real life experiences of the consequences of art production to non-human animals.
 From the cold winter landscape of painter Gustaf Cederström a capercaillie declares:

 I refuse to think of myself as a symbol, and therefore urge you to read me as living.
 Because once I was alive.
 Or once someone was alive for someone else to kill and later study.
 Humans wants other animals to be still so that they can study.
 So that you can create a perfect watercolour drawing of the back feathers of someone like me.
 And it takes several.
 I am not only one.
 I am a series of me.
 I am an US.
 (Lindahl, 2019)